 Freezers quietly chug along in a basement or utility area and are easy take for granted – until they unexpectedly fail.
 This post is about getting a “heads-up” before a major loss.

 Most freezes are NOT equipped with an actual internal temperature readout device or alarm.
-If yours has none then by all means at least get one like this that has a wired sensor run thru the door seal and an external battery powered readout and audio alarm.
-You can use it both to adjust the freezer temp setting to the zero to 10 below F range best for beef storage and get an alarm should the freezer or circuit fail.
+If yours has none then by all means at LEAST get one like this that has a wired sensor run thru the door seal and an external battery powered readout and audio alarm.
+You can use it both to adjust the freezer temp setting to the zero to 10 below F range best for beef storage and get an alarm should the freezer or power circuit fail.

 Chest freezers are less vulnerable to air leakage because the seal is all at a single elevation with a uniform internal air pressure behind it.
 Their seal pleats are oriented horizontally and don’t collect crud.
 Upright freezer seals are faced with a pressure differential between top and bottom due to the tall column of warmer-top and colder-bottom air they are holding in.
 The bottom seal tends to collect crud from inside the freezer box.
 Uprights are prone to leak OUT at bottom and pull IN at top.